Obe Geia Challenge

 The day is enjoyed by all involved and features a strong cultural education component, with students having the opportunity to experience first-hand the beauty of Palm Island, its people and their culture.

-With the ongoing support from the NRL and partnerships with key stakeholders Dreamtime Training and the Palm Island Council, this junior rugby league competition has grown to become an event that students aspire to be involved in.
+With the ongoing support from our partners, this junior rugby league competition has grown to become an event that students aspire to be involved in.

-• The Cathedral School of St Anne & St James Townsville
+- The Cathedral School of St Anne and St James